fabiomux/kde-servicemenus/open_konsole_here/README.md

 as a new session or within the current session, bringing to front the window itself.

-The selected window will be the latest or the first among the all Konsole opened windows, in case none exists a new terminal will be open.
+The selected window will be the latest or the first among the all Konsole opened windows, in case none of them exist a new terminal will be open.

+A new menu item allows to select among the opened sessions through a Kdialog dialog.

 ## Install